maupatras/ns3_teamA/installation/README.txt

 === Main way ===
 1. Download installation file (installation.zip) and extract it
-2. Execute installation_guide file (double click) and then follow the instructions
+2. Execute install_guide file (double click) and then follow the instructions

 === Alternative way ===
 1. Download installation file (installation.zip) and extract it